The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Non-responsive or uncooperative participants

 At times, researchers might encounter participants who are unwilling or unable to provide the required information.
-In these situations, rapport-building is crucial.
-The researcher should aim to build trust, create a comfortable environment for the participant, and reassure them about the confidentiality of their responses.
+In these situations, the researcher should aim to build trust, create a comfortable environment for the participant, and reassure them about the confidentiality of their responses.

 Time constraints